-	Because of Brexit, Amazon UK marketplace will be split from the European Union.
-This means you will no longer be able to fulfill all of your European orders from a UK warehouse.
+Because of Brexit, Amazon UK marketplace is split from the European Union.
+This means you can no longer fulfill all of your European orders from a UK warehouse.

-	Transfers of Pan-European FBA inventory between the UK and EU will stop
+Transfers of Pan-European FBA inventory between the UK and EU stop

-	With Pan-European FBA, you can sell on all five EU marketplaces while storing your products in one country, such as the UK.
-However, that’s all about to change, because the UK leaves the European Union.
+With Pan-European FBA, you could sell on all five EU marketplaces while storing your products in one country, such as the UK.

-	From the 1st of January 2021 goods in Amazon UK fulfillment centers will no longer be used to fulfill orders in Europe.
+From the 1st of January 2021 Amazon UK fulfillment centers can no longer be used to fulfill orders in Europe.
 Effectively your sales opportunity on Amazon UK will drop from 446 million EU consumers to 66 million British customers.

-	How do you handle your UK and EU FBA inventory now?
+How to handle UK and EU FBA inventory now?

 If you’re selling in all five countries currently, Amazon suggests splitting your shipments.
 They recommend sending some inventory into the UK and some inventory into the EU.
 This is so you can ensure you have sufficient stock on either side of the new customs border when the UK exits the EU officially.

 What post Brexit Amazon FBA inventory storage limits will I have?

 For storage limits taking effect on or after the 1st of January 2021, you get one set of storage limits in each storage type covering UK inventory, and a second set of storage limits covering inventory across the EU (Germany, France, Italy, Spain and the Netherlands), writes tamebay.com.